A Summary Of The Child Support Guidelines In Arizona

 - Child support is also adjusted pursuant to the parenting time that the paying party exercises.
 The more the parenting time, the higher the adjustment.
 If the parents share equal parenting time, the largest adjustment applies.
-In such event, there is merely an equalization of the child support obligations between the two parties which generally results in an even lower child support obligation (or no child support obligation if the parties’ incomes and child expenses are substantially equal).
+In such event, there is merely an equalization of the child support obligations between the two parties based upon their incomes which generally results in an even lower child support obligation (or no child support obligation if the parties’ incomes and child expenses are substantially equal).

 The Supreme Court of Arizona provides a child support calculator online which is free of charge.
 You can merely log on to the website and insert both parties’ incomes and adjustments as described above in order to calculate child support.
 Because not all factors are not always known, you can insert numerous scenarios (i.e. changes in incomes, anticipated changes in parenting time, termination of child care expenses, etc.) in order to assess various situations.

 MORE IN DEPTH DISCUSSION REGARDING THE DIFFERENT SECTIONS OF THE ARIZONA CHILD SUPPORT GUIDELINES